Note on Corona Virus, Flu, and RSV

 Scheduled Events Detail

-We are expanding our time today to have an extended practice for our Easter Cantata.
-If you have any questions concerning joining the choir, please see Marcy Dodson, Choir Director.
+We would love to have you come and be a part of our choir.
+If you have any questions concerning choir, please see Marcy Dodson.

 This is a time for fellowship, but the main purpose is to make this a time for learning, listening, praying, and growing in a small group.
 These groups are: